MicrosoftDocs/bing-docs/bing-docs/bing-web-search/create-bing-search-service-resource.md

 1. Finally, click **Sign up**.

-You should be redirected back to Azure Portal where you can create a resource and get your subscription key.
+You should be redirected back to Azure Portal where you can create a resource and get your key.
 If Azure wasn't able to redirect you, go to <a href="https://portal.azure.com" target="_blank">Azure Portal</a> and sign in with your Microsoft account.
 Back in the portal, type *Bing* in the search box.
 Under **Marketplace** in the search results, select the Bing service you're interested in (for example, **Bing Search**).

 ## Create your Bing resource